 Validator Stages:

-Before deploying TriangleDB, two validator stages come into play: the JavaScript Validator and Binary Validator.
+Before deploying TriangleDB, two validator stages come into play: the JavaScript Validator and the Binary Validator.
 These stages aim to ascertain whether the target device is not part of a research environment.
 The collected information is sent to a command-and-control (C2) server, allowing the attackers to ensure their zero-day exploits and implant remain hidden.

 Zero-Click Exploit Chain: